3D TV is going to take the home entertainment world by storm and is the next big thing since.....the last big thing (whatever that was).

-To support the high frame rates of 1080p in 3D, an active 3D TV will need a minimum 'real' refresh rate of 120Hz (60 Hz per eye) and will also need an HDMI 1.4 connection to receive the signal from a compatible Blu-ray player (as mentioned above).
+To support the high frame rates of 1080p in 3D, an active 3D TV will need a minimum 'real' refresh rate of 120Hz (60 Hz per eye) and will also need an HDMI 1.4 connection (or above) to receive the signal from a compatible Blu-ray player (as mentioned above).

 Depending on the type of 3D technology used, these new TVs will also have built-in IR technology to synchronize with the active LCD glasses.
 This is true of televisions which use frame sequential 3D.